jesseajohnston/si667-2023-labs/episodes/01-nature-of-digital.md

 ---
-title: 'Lab 1: Nature of the Digital'
+title: 'Nature of the Digital'
 teaching: 5
 exercises: 2
 ---